In Depth Baby Product Reviews Led by a Pediatrician

 How We Tested

 Since launching BabyGearLab, we've purchased and tested over 25 different breast pumps.
 In this update, we've included the best and most popular pumps.
 Over several months, we subjected each pump to rigorous testing, assessing efficiency, comfort, ease of use, portability, hygiene, and more.
 To ensure a comprehensive evaluation, we enlisted help from breastfeeding moms who used each pump extensively and provided valuable feedback from their firsthand experiences.
-We combined our hands-on and lab testing findings to create a complete picture of each breast pump's strengths, weaknesses, and pumping performance.
+We also researched the “word on the street” to get a broader sense of what lactating moms feel about each pump.
+We combined user feedback and our hands-on and lab test findings to create a complete picture of each breast pump's strengths, weaknesses, and pumping performance.

 We purchased and tested every unit in this review with lactating parents and in-house lab testing.
 We do not accept free products from manufacturers, so we can remain unbiased in our testing and awards.